-On March 11, 2011, ABAG released the Initial Vision Scenario representing the starting point for discussion for how to house the region's population and meet sustainability goals.
+On March 11, 2011, ABAG released the Initial Vision Scenario representing the starting point for discussion for how to house the region's population and meet sustainability goals (Attachment 09C).
 The Initial Vision Scenario was presented to Alameda County elected officials at four meetings throughout the County between March 16 and March 24, 2011 and to the Technical Advisory Working Group, including the Alameda County Planning Directors, on March 18, 2011.
 ABAG and MTC are seeking input on the Initial Vision Scenario between now and June 2011 to use in the development of Detailed Scenarios, which are anticipated to be released in July 2011.
-In addition to providing input on the development of the Detailed Scenarios through the CWTP-TEP Committees, a public workshop, hosted by MTC and ABAG, is being scheduled on May 19 in Berkeley.
-Alameda CTC is working with Supervisorial Districts 1 and 2 to host a joint workshop on the SCS on May 14, 2011.
+In addition to providing input on the development of the Detailed Scenarios through the CWTP-TEP Committees, a public workshop, hosted by MTC and ABAG is being scheduled in May.
+Alameda CTC is working with Supervisorial Districts 1 and 2 to host a joint workshop on the SCS.
+The workshop is scheduled for May 14, 2011.